-- 150 Any proposals for demolition of existing structures should, to be considered acceptable, include a strong justification explaining why it was not possible to retain and reuse/refurbish the existing structures and narrative on what steps were taken to explore scope for retention/refurbishment and avoidance of the need for demolition and disposal.
-Materials should only be passed off to other management/landfill as a last resort where it is clear that there is not suitable purpose for the material on-site or on an alternative site. - 151 One generally expected first key step in this process would be site materials audits: pre-demolition or pre-redevelopment.
+- 159 Any proposals for demolition of existing structures should, to be considered acceptable, include a strong justification explaining why it was not possible to retain and reuse/refurbish the existing structures and narrative on what steps were taken to explore scope for retention/refurbishment and avoidance of the need for demolition and disposal.
+Materials should only be passed off to other management/landfill as a last resort where it is clear that there is not suitable purpose for the material on-site or on an alternative site. - 160 One generally expected first key step in this process would be site materials audits: pre-demolition or pre-redevelopment.
 Pre-demolition or pre-redevelopment audits are an assessment of your site to understand what materials already exist there and identifying the potential for these materials to possibly be reused.
-Where your site contains existing buildings or structures, these audits are strongly encouraged as a means to evidence that you have made efforts to fulfil the first two steps of the waste hierarchy rather than resorting immediately to demolition and disposal. - 152 A pre-redevelopment audit should: - Assess whether existing buildings and structures on site can be fully or partially retained and refurbished as part of the proposals. - Be carried out by an independent third-party as early as possible (ideally during RIBA stages 1 or 2) and should provide robust justifications for the potential to fully or partially refurbish or demolish the existing development. - Include a description of existing buildings and structures, their age, key materials, and photos of internal and external aspects. - Clearly demonstrate how the proposed approach has been based on the embodied carbon and resource decisions of the existing site, and robust justification for decisions (demonstrating that they are not based on a purely economic basis). - See BRE Code for Practice: Pre-redevelopment audits (July 2017) - 153 Once the decision for partial or full demolition has been made, a pre-demolition audit can be used to provide detail on the materials on site in existing buildings and structures (including façade, foundations, etc).
-If carried out at an early RIBA design stage, this audit can help identify where materials can be re-used on site and can help towards achieving targets for re-use and recycling both on and offsite (such as targets set in order to achieve credits towards a BREEAM certification).
+Where your site contains existing buildings or structures, these audits are strongly encouraged as a means to evidence that you have made efforts to fulfil the first two steps of the waste hierarchy rather than resorting immediately to demolition and disposal. - 161 A pre-redevelopment audit should: - Assess whether existing buildings and structures on-site can be fully or partially retained and refurbished as part of the proposals. - Include a description of existing buildings and structures, their age, key materials, and photos of internal and external aspects. - Clearly demonstrate how the proposed approach has been based on the embodied carbon and resource decisions of the existing site, and robust justification for decisions (demonstrating that they are not based on a purely economic basis). - Provide justification if full demolition or partial demolition is required. - See BRE Code for Practice: Pre-redevelopment audits (July 2017) - 162 Once the decision for partial or full demolition has been made, a pre-demolition audit can be used to provide detail on the materials on-site in existing buildings and structures (including façade, foundations, etc).
+If carried out at an early design stage, this audit can help identify where materials can be re-used on-site and can help towards achieving targets for re-use and recycling both on and off-site (such as targets set in order to achieve credits towards a BREEAM certification).

-Circular economy and potential for recycling/reuse on site
+Circular economy and potential for recycling/reuse on-site